Waikato/moa/docker/moa_docker_tutorial.md

 # Tutorial: Getting Started with MOA Docker
-by Walid Gara on April 20, 2019 using MOA 2019.04.0

 Massive Online Analysis (MOA) is also available in Docker.
-Docker images are located in the [waikato/moa](https://hub.docker.com/r/waikato/moa) Docker Hub repository.
+Docker images are located in the [ghcr.io/waikato/moa](https://github.com/waikato/moa/pkgs/container/moa) Github Container Registry.

 You can download the image and start using MOA.
 Image releases are tagged using the following format: